 - Taste to be sure the flavors are balanced.
 Add a little more sugar or water to reduce tartness.
 Add the juice of a lemon to add more tartness.

-- Add a splash of vodka, if desired, and serve with sliced lemons and sprigs of rosemary.
+- Add a splash of vodka or Prosecco, if desired, and serve with sliced lemons and sprigs of rosemary.

 Did you make this recipe?